Alexia Putellas: 2013–14

-Putellas won her second consecutive league title with Barcelona after the team went unbeaten throughout 27 rounds.
-Putellas was also an integral part of Barcelona's 2014 Copa de la Reina campaign, scoring in each round of the knockout stage.
-Barcelona advanced past the quarterfinals against Real Sociedad with an aggregate score of 1–0, a Putellas goal in the away leg being the tie decider.
-In the home leg of the semifinals, she scored in a 2–1 Barcelona home win versus Rayo Vallecano.
-That tie would end up finishing 3–1, propelling the team to the final against Athletic Bilbao.
-Putellas scoring an outside-the-box goal in extra time of the final meant a penalty shootout for Barcelona, where she scored the game-winning fifth penalty and earned her fifth major club trophy.
+By 2014 Putellas was "widely recognised as the future of both FC Barcelona and the Spanish national team," and an integral part of Barcelona's 2014 Copa de la Reina campaign, scoring in each round of the knockout stage: her goal in the away leg of the quarter-finals against Real Sociedad saw Barcelona through with an aggregate 1–0.
+She was one of Barcelona's three goals for a 3–1 aggregate victory in the semi-finals, before her goals were again crucial in the final against Athletic Bilbao: her shot from outside the box in extra time took the tie to penalties, in which she scored the game-winning fifth penalty, earning her fifth major trophy with Barcelona.
 She was named MVP of the Copa de la Reina for the second season in a row.

 2014–15

-Putellas scored her first ever Champions League goal in the Round of 32 of the 2014–15 UEFA Women's Champions League against Czech side Slavia Prague.
-Barcelona advanced after defeating Slavia Prague on a 4-0 aggregate score, but failed to get past Bristol City, losing 1–2 on aggregate in the Round of 16.

-Putellas won her third league title with the club after Barcelona were crowned champions in April 2015.
+Putellas scored her first ever Champions League goal in the Round of 32 of the 2014–15 UEFA Women's Champions League against Czech side Slavia Prague; Barcelona advanced after defeating Slavia Prague 4–0 on aggregate.
+In the Round of 16 they lost 1–2 on aggregate to Bristol Academy.
+Putellas won her third league title with the club when Barcelona were crowned champions in April 2015, before scoring the opening goal in their derbi femení victory.
+Later in May, she was included on the Fútbol Draft of Spain's best young players for the sixth consecutive season, being listed as a midfielder (rather than an attacking winger) for the first time; she was also named the Fútbol Draft best left central midfielder.